-When a bike gets stolen, it can feel like a real kick in the guts, regardless of whether it’s your brand new carbon fibre race machine or the clunker you liberated from a dumpster and have been riding around town ever since.
+When a bike gets stolen, it can feel like a real kick in the guts, regardless of whether it’s your brand new carbon-fibre race machine or the clunker you liberated from a dumpster and have been riding around town ever since.
 The following article will give you helpful advice on how to prevent bike theft, so there's less chance of you having to go through the stress, inconvenience and financial difficulty that comes as a result of bike theft.

 Make sure your lock is up to the task

-Look for bike-specific locks from reputable brands such as Abus, Hiplok or Kryptonite; they not only use hardened steel for the chain links and shackle, they also have a sleeve designed to get tangled in the teeth of a saw, making it more challenging to cut.
+Look for bike-specific locks from reputable brands such as Abus, Hiplok or Kryptonite; they not only use hardened steel for the chain links and shackle, but they also have a sleeve designed to get tangled in the teeth of a saw, making it more challenging to cut.
 They are pretty heavy, but offer tons of security and add flexibility as to what the lock will fit around.

 Folding locks have become a popular option for commuters because they are lightweight, compact, made from materials that are hard to cut, and allow you to lock your bike to something oddly shaped or with a large circumference, like a tree or signpost.
 Unfortunately, the folding lock's downfall is the mechanisms that enable this functionality, the pins, which can be bested with a small power drill, rendering your folding lock useless.

+It's not just about locking your bike to a fixed object though, you may want to secure the components on your bike too.
 Given that most bikes can be almost entirely disassembled with a 4 and 5mm hex wrench, and a thief can steal your handlebars and seat with just about any multi-tool.
 Security bolts like Hexlox work similarly to the locking wheel nuts used on cars, requiring a specialist tool to turn the bolt, rather than one readily available at every hardware store around the world.